DevelopmentHF/GameOfLife/README.md

 ## Shader
 The cells colour is created through the use of a dynamic shader. <br>
 I've made it so the colour of a tile is dependent on the world `x`,`y` position of a tile. <br>
-However, this neglects the `z` component of a world space, so I implemented a slider to accomodate for this. <br>
+However, this neglects the `z` component of a world space, so I implemented a way to change it via time! <br>
-This slider allows you to **shift** the z component changing the overall colour space of the tiles, I chose blue for the gif!
+As the simulation progress, a constant colour shift will take place.

 ---